antidot/html-connector/README.md

 publish_html_with_client("path/to/file.html", client=client)
 ```

-### Getting the intermediary publications objects
+### Getting intermediary publication objects

-If you want to get the publications from your html file:
+To get publications from the HTML file:

 ```python
 from antidot.connector.html import html_to_fluid_api